-• Professional Practice Assignment Create three rough ideas for your professional business card.
-Run them by me between now and the next Professional Practice juncture in the syllabus Week 3 (1/27): Lettering & Inking (Group Project 1) Topic: Gaspar Saladino Critique of Pencils Work in Class - 3rd Assignment: "The Uncanny X-Mess: Pt.3-The Everloving End!"
+Professional Practice Assignment

+Create three rough ideas for your professional business card.
+Run them by me between now and the next Professional Practice juncture in the syllabus

+Week 3 (1/26): Lettering & Inking (Group Project 1)

+Topic: Gaspar Saladino Critique of Pencils Work in Class

+- 3rd Assignment: "The Uncanny X-Mess: Pt.3-The Everloving End!"
 (T/D) - Switch pages!!!
 Each person in the group will take another person's page letter and ink that page.
 Don't mess up your fellow students work!
 Use the Gaspar Saladino and Jessica Abel handouts to help you with your lettering practice.

-Week 4 (2/3): Show, Don't Tell!
+Week 4 (2/2): Show, Don't Tell!
+Topic: Will Eisner/George Herriman

-Topic: Will Eisner/George Herriman Critique of Group Project 1: X-Men Project.
+Critique of Group Project 1: X-Men Project.

 - 4th Assignment: "How to Make Something from Nothing!"
 (D) - Using what you were given in class, you will draw a complete 2 page story, penciled and inked.
-Your story must contain no words whatsoever with one exception: incorporate the title lettering of your story into your art ala Will Eisner or George Herriman.
-Examples will be shown in class.
-Professional Practice Assignment • Create your business card mockup using the examples shown.
+Your story must contain no words whatsoever with one exception: you will incorporate the title lettering of your story into your artwork ala Will Eisner or George Herriman.
+Examples will be shown in class. - Professional Practice Assignment - Create your business card mockup using the examples shown.
 Show me your examples between now and the next Pro Practice point.

-Week 5 (2/10): A Complete Contrast?
+Week 5 (2/9): A Complete Contrast?

-Critique of Something from Nothing Work in Class - 5th Assignment: "Darkness that Lights Up the Night" (D) - Using what you were given in class, draw a 2 page story, penciled and inked.
+Critique of Something from Nothing

+- 5th Assignment: "A Darkness that Lights Up the Night" (D) - Using what you were given in class, draw a 2 page story, penciled and inked.
 Your ultimate goal here is using proper lighting and shadow/heavy contrast to tell a detective noir story.
 Layout your pages so that all your panels will be mostly black.
 Use your paint pen to ink white on black.
-You goal is to tell a story using heavy shadows to emphasize and understand light sources. - BRING YOUR INDEX CARDS FOR THE NEXT CLASS!!!
+You goal is to tell a story using heavy shadows to emphasize and understand light sources. - BRING YOUR INDEX CARDS FOR THE NEXT CLASS!!! - Professional Practice Assignment - o Think about your resume and how you want to present it.
+I'll bring in my own as an example.